 Medical Assisting

-Course work includes instruction in scheduling appointments, coding and processing insurance accounts, billing, collections, computer operations; assisting with examinations/treatments, performing routine laboratory procedures, electrocardiography, supervised medication administration; and ethical/legal issues associated with patient care.
+Coursework includes instruction in scheduling appointments; coding and processing insurance accounts; billing, collections, and computer operations; assisting with examinations/treatments; performing routine laboratory procedures; performing electrocardiography; supervising medication administration; and understanding ethical/legal issues associated with patient care.

 Employment opportunities include physicians’ offices, health maintenance organizations, health departments, and hospitals.

-Graduates of CAAHEP-accredited Medical Assisting programs may be eligible to sit for the American Association of Medical Assistants’ Certification Examination (MAERB) to become Certified Medical Assistants.
-Passing this exam is the only path to obtain the credential, CMA (AAMA).
+Graduates of CAAHEP-accredited Medical Assisting programs may be eligible to sit for the American Association of Medical Assistants Certification Examination (MAERB) to become Certified Medical Assistants.
+Passing this exam is the only way to earn the credential, CMA (AAMA).

 Admission Information